Sherlemious/Sherlemious/README.md

 # 💫 About Me:
-Hello, I'm Abdulrahman, an aspiring AI engineer taking a computer science and engineering course.
+Hello, I'm Abdulrahman, a backend engineer currently doing a computer science and engineering course.

 ## 🌐 Socials: